forkedReminisce/Note_Aggregate/content/cs/439/memory.md

     Pages of the code section are typically not seen in swap.
 They're pulled from the file system and, on eviction, its data in frame is simply discarded.
 {{< /subtext >}}

 Since it's cheaper to simply replace an unmodified page and not write it back to swap, **second chance** may be preferred.
 It adds the dirty bit, which is only checked if the reference bit is `0`.
 If the dirty bit is `0`, it replaces the page.
 If it's `1`, the OS could make an I/O request to write *in parallel* with it clearing the dirty bit and continuing to search for a `0`-`0`.
 Another option is to clear the dirty bit and continue searching, making sure to actually write back if the page does get evicted.
+Make sure to have a true dirty bit.

 Page replacement is still relatively expensive, so it would be great if true page faults could be reduced.
 The **working set model** strives to do this by evicting pages that haven't been referenced in the last $T$ seconds, the window size.
 Eviction is handled by a daemon—background process or thread that perform system maintenance during a period of light workload.